THIS OLD HOUSE

 John Parmelee

-This home was built by John Parmelee (1755-1828; Jeremiah, Lemuel, Nathaniel, Nathaniel, John, John) on the eve of the Revolution on property his father gave him in present-day Chester [then Saybrook] along the Killingworth town line.
+This home was built by John Parmelee [1755-1828; Jeremiah, Lemuel, Nathaniel, Nathaniel, John, John] on the eve of the Revolution on property his father gave him in present-day Chester [then Saybrook] along the Killingworth town line.
 John, who served as a drummer in the war, moved to Vermont, where his father had relocated, and later took his family to Connecticut's Western Reserve, where he lived out the rest of his life on a farm near Sullivan, Ohio.
-His old house has been incorporated into The Inn at Chester, a modern-day resort and conference center, and is rented out as a suite.
-Click here to see a sign from the establishment.
+His old house was incorporated into what became The Inn at Chester.
+It's now a conference center and home to a family baptism bowl.
+Click here to see a sign from the inn.

 Newtown, Conn.